 - See if you can log into your email account associated with the Amazon one.
 Change the password to your email account right away so you don’t lose control over that account as well.

 - If you can’t sign into your Gmail account, click here.
 Alternatively, use this guide to regain control of your hacked Yahoo account.

 - Contact Amazon’s customer service (US: +1 206-266-2992, or do a Google search for their international numbers), and tell them you cannot access your account.

 No matter what else you do, the final step in securing your online accounts is getting LogDog.
 This free tool monitors your online accounts, alerting you if and when sensitive information is saved that could compromise your security.
-LogDog is available for Android devices of every type and you can also download the iOS version here.
+LogDog is available for iOS or Android.